Outpatient Opioid Addiction Recovery Program at New Horizons Medical

 Personalized Outpatient Treatment at New Horizons Medical

 The mission of New Horizons Medical is to provide patients with compassionate, comprehensive, and evidence-based treatments for substance use disorders and psychiatric diagnoses.
 Our dedicated staff and providers are committed to support patients in achieving well-being and maintaining recovery.
+Comparing to other type programs, our OP Outpatient Suboxone and Vivitrol programs has benefits:

 - Allows for more time to work and go to school;